-A list of the measurements made is presented in the table on the next page.
+A list of the measurements made is presented in the table on the following page.
 For each emission measured, the table shows:

-- Emission Type (e.g. GSM or UMTS mobile phone, TV etc)
+- Emission Type (e.g. GSM or UMTS mobile phone, TV etc);

-- Transmission frequency of the signal
+- Transmission frequency of the signal;

-- Measured Level (in Volts per metre, V/m)
+- Measured Level (in volts per metre (V/m));

-- Adjusted Level if applicable (to account for the characteristics of certain signal types or to compensate for limitations of measurement equipment or to estimate emissions for max call or data traffic)
+- Adjusted Level (if applicable to account for the characteristics of certain signal types or to compensate for limitations of measurement equipment or to estimate emissions for maximum call or data traffic); and

-- ICNIRP Limit for Public Exposure
+- ICNIRP Public Limit.

-For further details of Adjusted Levels and ICNIRP Limits, please see the explanatory notes which follow the table of measurement results.
+Further details of Adjusted Level/s and ICNIRP Public Exposure Limits are in the explanatory notes which follow the table of measurement results.